N.U.in and Northeastern’s Curriculum

 Q. When do I get my class schedule?
 What days and times will my classes be?

-A. Your final schedule will be shared by the N.U.in Program partner institutions during on-site orientation.
-Dates, times, locations of classes, etc. will be shared by your N.U.in program institution once you arrive for the fall semester.
+A. Your final schedule will be shared by The N.U.in Program partner institutions during on-site orientation.
+Dates, times, and locations of classes will be included on the schedule you receive once you arrive for the fall semester.

 Q. Will there be academic support resources available?